Updated: Oct 20

 sexual orientation, gender identity, or gender expression,

 Immigrant retaliation, when an employer threatens to have non-citizen employees deported if they speak out about labor abuses, is another widespread illegal activity.

 The first move for most workers experiencing discrimination is to file a report with the Department of Equal Employment and Housing (DFEH) of California.
 Instead, after the DFEH sends a "right to sue" notice to you, you may file a complaint against your harasser and/or your employer.

-Employer discrimination legislation in California forbids employers from discriminating against workers based on their
+Employer discrimination legislation in California forbids employers from discriminating against workers, most common work-related discrimination cases include:

 Job discrimination is prohibited by the California Equal Employment and Housing Act, much like sexual harassment.
 The distinction between harassment and discrimination is that harassment requires conduct beyond their job description by managers or colleagues, such as abusive comments or sexual propositions.

 On the other hand, discrimination requires usual job functions — such as recruiting, firing, and setting working conditions — that are done in a discriminatory manner.

 The Top Discrimination Lawyer Los Angeles at 1000Attorneys will help you navigate the process of filing a DFEH discrimination complaint and filing a discrimination case against your employer if it comes to that.